 People who understood the dangers of the storm left Ruddock before it hit; those who decided to stay didn’t survive.
 An urban legend says that Julia Brown, a voodoo priestess, predicted the hurricane.
 It is said that she claimed the entire town would die the same day she died.
 And according to an urban legend, Julia was buried right before the hurricane hit and destroyed Ruddock and Frenier.

-Nevertheless, since the hurricane, Ruddock is now swamplands and an interstate exit.
-There are no ruins left to mark the location of the former town.
+Nevertheless, since the hurricane, Ruddock has become swampland and an interstate exit.
+No ruins remain to mark the former town’s location.

 Peason, Louisiana

-Peason is part of the Sabine parish, found around 60 miles away from Alexandria and more than 100 miles from Shreveport.
+Peason is part of the Sabine parish, which is approximately 60 miles from Alexandria and more than 100 miles from Shreveport.

-The name Peason is a combination of the last name of this town’s founders, A.J.
+The name Peason combines the last name of this town’s founders, A.J.
 Peavy and Riley J. Wilson.
 The two men combined their knowledge to create a lumber mill in Louisiana.
 The beginning of the 20th century was a time of economic blooming for Louisiana because railroads were relatively new.
 There were many uninhabited areas full of pines and cypress trees.

 By 1918 the village had a name; the sawmill was installed and ready to operate.
 Peavy and Wilson helped the town grow to almost 2000 residents in less than ten years.
 At its peak, the city had a church, schools, and many other structures that secured the well-being of its inhabitants.